tidev/titanium-sdk/releasing_the_sdk.md

 # Releasing the SDK

+This document pertains to the Axway process for releasing the SDK, it will not be updated moving forward.
+Instead please refer to [this document](./maintainer-docs/releasing-the-sdk.md).

 ## Cutting a maintenance branch

 Typically before a release we generate a new maintenance branch for it, i.e. `9_0_X`